 As a result, the film spends so much time showing us just how miserable and lonely its protagonist is – and we’re talking about someone who’s not only extremely unlucky and suffering from both mental and physical illness, but who’s also beaten up, ridiculed and exploited many times throughout the movie – that it stops being realistic.
 There’s a point where you’ll inevitably be able to predict exactly what’s going to happen next – even more so if you’ve seen Taxi Driver, which the film even tries to reference a couple of times – and you’ll stop caring for its protagonist completely, due to how artificial it all feels.

 It really is a shame, because Jonathan Majors is excellent in the film.
 With impressive physical acting and incredible restraint, the Devotion actor pours so much emotion into his character to demand our attention throughout Magazine Dreams‘s entire runtime, even with its flaws.
 There’s a scene at the end that you won’t see coming, where part of that emotion will come through and you’ll start appreciating the film more.

 If the screenplay had provided us with a more well-rounded character and a less manipulative storyline, we would have been able to feel all that emotion, and we would have had a truly outstanding movie.
 But Magazine Dreams‘ lack of authenticity and predictable narrative beats are ultimately its downfall, preventing it from leaving a mark.

-Magazine Dreams premiered at the Sundance Film Festival on January 20, 2023, and will be released theatrically in the US by Searchlight Pictures on December 8.
+Magazine Dreams premiered at the Sundance Film Festival on January 20, 2023.